-UX Designer and Back-end Developer: Brothers in Arms
+UX Designer and Back-end Developer: A Special Relationship

 The main goal of the design process is to solve problems.
 It is as simple as that.
-However, as we go deeper into the process, things always start to get complicated and we are faced with more and more challenges and questions to ask.
-So, what’s the most efficient way to cooperate for a UX designer and back-end developer?
+However, as we go deeper into the process, things always start to get complicated and we are faced with an increasing number of challenges and questions.
+So what can be done to make the relationship between a UX designer and a backend developer as fruitful as possible?
 Let’s find out!

 For instance, we must identify key issues, find the perfect balance between user needs and business goals, as well as between design and technical aspects.
 This is a designer’s role—to take all of these things into consideration and deliver the best possible solution.
-But we are not alone in the battlefield.
-It’s in our best interest to join forces with back end developers on a mission to deliver.
+But we are not alone on the battlefield.
+It’s in our best interest to join forces with back-end developers on a mission to deliver.

 Cooperation will improve the overall user experience

 We need to remember that we don’t work in a vacuum.
 As designers, we are always part of a larger team.
 This is especially important when working within agile methodologies because things change quickly in this type of environment, and a lot of people influence how the final product is created (especially developers).
 So, if you want to deliver better products, you must spend more time talking about problems and solutions with your developers.
 With that being said, there is often one major problem encountered and that is—we (designers) can’t find a common language with developers.

 “We can’t do that” – I think all of us have, at some point, heard that phrase from developers.
 This could be about anything, even dividing the first and last name fields in a contact form.

 So, why is this a problem?
 It is 2016, there is VR, AR, bots and Artificial Intelligence around the corner.
 We can do anything, so stop bullshitting me.